On My Mind (Ellie Goulding song): Composition and lyrics

 "On My Mind" was written by Goulding, Savan Kotecha, Max Martin, and Ilya Salmanzadeh, with the latter two serving as the song's producers.
 According to the sheet music published at Musicnotes.com by Alfred Publishing Co., Inc., the song is written in the key of D minor, with a moderate tempo of 155 beats per minute.
 Goulding's vocal range spans from D4 to D5.
-It is an electropop and R&B song, with its instrumentation consisting in scratchy guitar, slapped beats, trap drums and sharp, syncopated electronica, which according to Idolator's Bianca Gracie, "gladly strays away from the rush of breezy synths that is currently ruling the genre."
-Matthew Norton of NME described it as "hyperactive, insistent R&B with a bit of Rihanna in the 'eh's", while Steven J. Horowitz of Billboard and Maeve McDermott of USA Today both perceived that its "wangy guitars" resemble the Police's "Message in a Bottle".
+It is an electropop and R&B song, with its instrumentation consisting in scratchy guitar, slapped beats, trap drums and sharp, syncopated electronica, which according to Idolator's Bianca Gracie, "gladly strays away from the rush of breezy synths that is currently ruling the genre.”
+The song also uses samples from Gypsy Woman Matthew Norton of NME described it as "hyperactive, insistent R&B with a bit of Rihanna in the 'eh's", while Steven J. Horowitz of Billboard and Maeve McDermott of USA Today both perceived that its "wangy guitars" resemble the Police's "Message in a Bottle".
 During the song, Goulding takes a "plain-speaking" approach, while towards the end she goes in a "conciliatory" direction.

 Lyrically, it talks about a one-night stand, presenting a dichotomy between heart and head, when we are with someone we shouldn't be with, or we want to be with someone we shouldn't be with.
 Though denied by Goulding, "On My Mind" was described by many critics as an answer song to Ed Sheeran's "Don't" (2014).
 According to Horton, while in "Don't", Sheeran sings, "Don't fuck with my love", Goulding responds in "On My Mind", "You don't mess with love/You mess with the truth".
 Q described it as a "guitar led, Swiftian tale of a drunken hook up with a tattooed admirer" inspired by a time when she was "on tour, drinking too much and going off the rails".
 Goulding commented to MTV News about its lyrical content, claiming: